yoavyo0807/toxic-comment-detection/README.md

-# toxix-comment_detection
+# toxiב-comment_detection
-Using DistilBERT to detect toxic comments
+Using DistilBERT to detect toxic comments in a Telegram chat